D. E. Shaw & Co. Inc. Increases Stock Position in Iridium Communications Inc. (NASDAQ:IRDM)

 Other institutional investors and hedge funds also recently made changes to their positions in the company.
 Gotham Asset Management LLC raised its stake in Iridium Communications by 30.6% in the first quarter.
 Gotham Asset Management LLC now owns 44,583 shares of the technology company’s stock valued at $1,839,000 after purchasing an additional 10,446 shares in the last quarter.
 Berman Capital Advisors LLC raised its stake in Iridium Communications by 61.4% in the first quarter.
 Berman Capital Advisors LLC now owns 915 shares of the technology company’s stock valued at $37,000 after purchasing an additional 348 shares in the last quarter.
 Hsbc Holdings PLC purchased a new stake in Iridium Communications in the fourth quarter valued at approximately $321,000.
 Main Street Financial Solutions LLC raised its stake in Iridium Communications by 4.8% in the first quarter.
 Main Street Financial Solutions LLC now owns 8,699 shares of the technology company’s stock valued at $359,000 after purchasing an additional 402 shares in the last quarter.
 Finally, Capital International Investors raised its stake in Iridium Communications by 1.5% in the first quarter.
 Capital International Investors now owns 6,928,410 shares of the technology company’s stock valued at $285,797,000 after purchasing an additional 105,618 shares in the last quarter.
 79.93% of the stock is currently owned by institutional investors and hedge funds.

-A number of equities research analysts recently weighed in on IRDM shares.
-Zacks Investment Research raised shares of Iridium Communications from a “hold” rating to a “strong-buy” rating and set a $47.00 target price on the stock in a research note on Friday, July 23rd.
+IRDM has been the topic of several research reports.
+Zacks Investment Research raised shares of Iridium Communications from a “hold” rating to a “strong-buy” rating and set a $47.00 price target on the stock in a research note on Friday, July 23rd.
 Barclays raised shares of Iridium Communications from an “underweight” rating to an “equal weight” rating and lifted their price target for the stock from $35.50 to $40.00 in a research note on Monday.
 Three analysts have rated the stock with a hold rating, one has issued a buy rating and one has assigned a strong buy rating to the stock.
 Iridium Communications currently has an average rating of “Buy” and a consensus target price of $42.00.

 IRDM stock opened at $40.93 on Thursday.
 The stock has a market capitalization of $5.40 billion, a P/E ratio of -409.26 and a beta of 1.10.
 Iridium Communications Inc. has a one year low of $23.65 and a one year high of $54.65.
 The business’s 50 day simple moving average is $39.27.
 The company has a debt-to-equity ratio of 1.21, a current ratio of 3.70 and a quick ratio of 3.38.

-Iridium Communications (NASDAQ:IRDM) last posted its quarterly earnings results on Monday, July 19th.
-The technology company reported $0.03 EPS for the quarter, topping the consensus estimate of ($0.06) by $0.09.
+Iridium Communications (NASDAQ:IRDM) last issued its earnings results on Monday, July 19th.
+The technology company reported $0.03 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.06) by $0.09.
 Iridium Communications had a negative net margin of 2.23% and a negative return on equity of 0.96%.
-The firm had revenue of $149.92 million for the quarter, compared to the consensus estimate of $148.53 million.
-During the same period last year, the firm posted ($0.09) earnings per share.
-The business’s revenue was up 7.0% compared to the same quarter last year.
+The firm had revenue of $149.92 million for the quarter, compared to analysts’ expectations of $148.53 million.
+During the same quarter last year, the business earned ($0.09) earnings per share.
+The business’s revenue was up 7.0% on a year-over-year basis.
 As a group, equities analysts forecast that Iridium Communications Inc. will post -0.1 EPS for the current fiscal year.

 About Iridium Communications